-Issues > Governor Kasich’s Budget – How it affects YOU and your community
+Issues > Governor Kasich’s Budget and Policies – How both have affected to OUR community

 Kasich's Budget 2017-2018: What is he proposing?

 On December 6, Governor Kasich told members of the Ohio House: "We're on the verge of a recession in our state."
 What happened to the 'Ohio Miracle' he has been touting for seven years?
 Local communities have seen more and more tax levies on ballots in every election cycle as funds are kept in Columbus or being channeled to charter schools.